amyhua/portfolio/README.markdown

 You can see the source code live on my website at [www.amyhua.me](http://www.amyhua.me).

-I made heavy use of [Parallax JS](https://github.com/wagerfield/parallax), [jQuery](http://jquery.com) scripts for the animation and scrolling effects, and custom photography.
+I made heavy use of [Parallax JS](https://github.com/wagerfield/parallax), custom [jQuery](http://jquery.com), and custom photography.
 The [Bootstrap](http://getbootstrap.com) grid system was used for responsive layout design.
 Social icons are courtesy of [Alex Peattie](http://www.alexpeattie.com/projects/justvector_icons/).

 ## Usage